SourceYang/CS6140/README.md

 # CS6140

-CS6140 final project, following chestxray.ipynb nootbook to use the code
+Yuanyuan Yang's CS6140 final project, following chestxray.ipynb nootbook to use the code